tbensky/PiNN_Projectile/readme.md

         return torch.autograd.functional.jacobian(self, x_in, create_graph=True)
 ```

 that computes the *Jacobian* of the network, which is strictly a vector of all possible derivatives of the network output.
-To get the 2nd derivatives, we took a Jacobian of the first derivative.
+This worked, and indeed produced a $4x1$ vector of first derivatives.
+To get the 2nd derivatives, we took the Jacobian of the first derivative.
 Thus, the pair of lines:

 ```python
 u_x = self.compute_ux(x_in)